baileyherbert/utimes/README.md

 function utimes(paths: string[], options: TimeOptions): Promise<void>;
 ```

-Set timestamps on the file(s) by passing an object containing the `btime`, `mtime`, and `atime` as unix millisecond timestamps.
+Set timestamps on the file(s) by passing an object with the `btime`, `mtime`, and `atime` as unix millisecond timestamps.
 If any of these properties are set to `undefined`, `null`, or `0`, then the existing timestamps will be preserved.

 ```ts
 utimes('/path/to/file', {